Network/security investigation commands/tools etc.

 mtr -T -t 1.1.1.1 mtr -u -t 1.1.1.1

-mtr -r beyondjapan.com Start: 2022-10-11T14:15:33+0900 HOST: hostname Loss% Snt Last Avg Best Wrst StDev 1.|-- _gateway 0.0% 10 0.5 0.5 0.4 0.6 0.1 2.|-- ? ??
+mtr -r beyondjapan.com Start: 2022-10-11T14:15:33+0900 HOST: hostname Loss% Snt Last Avg Best Wrst StDev 1.|-- _gateway 0.0% 10 0.5 0.5 0.4 0.6 0.1 2.|-- ???
 100.0 10 0.0 0.0 0.0 0.0 0.0

-I lost it along the way.
+I lost it along the way

-A slightly useful ARP command "arp-scan"
+A handy ARP command "arp-scan"

 apt install arp-scan

-arp-scan -l Interface: eth0, type: EN10MB, MAC: 00:15:5d:e1:28:70, IPv4: 192.168.80.77 Starting arp-scan 1.9.7 with 4096 hosts (https://github.com /royhills/arp-scan) 192.168.80.1 00:15:5d:8f:b3:18 Microsoft Corporation
+arp-scan -l Interface: eth0, type: EN10MB, MAC: 00:15:5d:e1:28:70, IPv4: 192.168.80.77 Starting arp-scan 1.9.7 with 4096 hosts (https://github.com/royhills/arp-scan) 192.168.80.1 00:15:5d:8f:b3:18 Microsoft Corporation

 apt install nmap